bright/new-www/content/our-areas/say-hi-to-future-with-blockchain-development.md

   - bright-treasury
 layout: our-service
 meta_title: Blockchain Development Company
-meta_description: "We are a software development company that specialises in blockchain technology. "
+meta_description: We are a blockchain development company from Poland.
+We specialise in building solutions based on Ethereum and Substrate blockchain.
+  Contact us!
 our_services_icon: /images/blockchain_icon.png
 name: blockchain
 title: build future with blockchain development